ShellNinja96/ClippyShare/README.md

 ## Issues
 Users are encouraged to report any issues they encounter.
 Testing is ongoing, and feedback is welcomed.

+## Release Notes
+### 0.91
+- Linux: Mitigated code injection vulnerability by implementing direct interaction with the X server.
+No longer dependent on xsel.

 ## License
 This utility is Free and Open Source Software, granting users the freedom to use and modify it as they see fit.